National Revolutionary Army

-From 1928, it functioned as the de facto national armed forces of the Republic of China during the period of Nationalist rule.
-Following the promulgation of the 1947 Constitution — which established civilian control over the military on a de jure basis — it was formally reorganised as the Republic of China Armed Forces.
+With the success of the Northern Expedition and the nominal reunification of China under the KMT in 1928, the NRA functioned as the de facto armed forces of the Republic of China (ROC).
+This lasted until the promulgation of the 1947 Constitution of the ROC, which established de jure civilian control over the military, and the NRA was reorganized into the Republic of China Armed Forces.